zizy2003/My-Projects/NetflixMoviesAndTVShows/README.md

 > 3. Insert a data to this table
 > 4. Finding a NULL values , filling them with N/A. Also search for duplicates(when deleting them I leave the very first ID)

+2. Feature Engineering : Creating a new columns from existing.

+> 1. Created a cte with columns `movie_count` , `tv_show_count` , `total_titles` :
+This will help to understand how many lines are in movies and how many are in TV shows, for further analysis.
+Also join cte with main table `netflix_titles`

+> 2. Created a new column named `duration_minutes`(including max duration,min duration, avg duration).
+For Movies, this extracts the duration in minutes (e.g., "90 min" → 90).
+For TV Shows, a different logic is applied (e.g., "2 Seasons" is handled separately).
+This helps analyze the average length of content on Netflix and understand typical viewing times.

+> 3. Created a new column named `content_category`:
+Categorizes titles based on their listed genres (Action, Comedy, Documentary , etc.).
+This helps group and analyze what types of content dominate Netflix’s library.

+> 4. Actor/Director Splitting: The `cast` and ` director` fields were split into individual entries (`actors_split` and `director_split`), then combined into a unified column to analyze frequency and prominence of people involved in the content.
+A count of appearances was calculated to identify the most frequent actors and directors on the platform.

+> 5. Extract `year` from from the `date_added` field:

+These help analyze trends over time, like what years Netflix added the most content.

+3. Exploratory Data Analysis (EDA): Exploratory data analysis is done to answer the listed questions and aims of this project.

+4. Conclusion:

 ### Business Questions To Answer
 ---